diffusioncon/Launchpad/Fetch.AI/README.md

 To ease transition for developers familiar with the Ethereum ecosystem, Fetch.AI provides a Solidity to Etch [transpiler](https://build.fetch.ai/solidity/).

-Deployments are done using the Ledger API in Python: `pip3 install fetchai-ledger-api`.
+Deployments are done using the Ledger API in Python: `pip3 install fetchai-ledger-api==0.9.0a2`.
 Get started [here](https://docs.fetch.ai/getting-started/python-api-install/).

 See `smart_contract.py` for how to deploy smart contracts to your node.